MOBILITY HUBS

 Homepage icon

-UWE Frenchay Campus hub
+UWE Frenchay Campus hub, Bristol

-UWE Frenchay Campus hub
+UWE Frenchay Campus hub, Bristol

 The hub includes parking for shared e-bikes and e-scooters, and e-cargo bikes, as well as secure bike lockers, a cycle pump and repair stand, mobile phone charging and covered seating.
 The site also incorporates a repurposed shipping container as a ‘library of things’, where people can borrow tools and other useful items, with convenient transport available from the adjacent e-cargo bikes.